So You Want To Quit Your Job And Work At Home…

 Depending on what you do, your work at home income may not be as stable as your outside the home job income was.
 Home business incomes are rarely all that stable, especially in the early days.
 Jobs may pay on production rather than hourly or salary, and can also be highly variable.
 If you need a more stable income, make sure the job you take can provide that.

-Within the past two years, I’ve earned as little as $1,000 in a month, and as much as $10,000 in a month (an incredibly exciting exception for me), and if I relied too much upon a particular number, we could have a lot of problems.
+In the years that I’ve worked at home, I’ve earned as little as a few hundred in a month, and as much as $10,000.
+If I relied too much upon a particular number, we could have a lot of problems.
 Fortunately, we have a stable income from my husband, and while it’s not sufficient on its own, it’s enough that mine can vary without hurting our financial position significantly.